pingcap/docs-cn/sql-statements/sql-statement-admin.md

 ADMIN RELOAD expr_pushdown_blacklist;
 ```

-The above statement is used to reload the blacklist pushed down by the expression.
+The above statement is used to reload the blocklist pushed down by the expression.

 {{< copyable "sql" >}}